 Q: Do the published lab dates include travel?

-Q: What are position requirements as an associate faculty member?
+Q: What are position requirements as an associated faculty member?

-A: Requirements for serving as associate faculty include, but are not limited to the following:
+A: Requirements for serving as associated faculty include, but are not limited to the following:

 Q: How do we travel to the lab immersion?

 A: All travel arrangements will be coordinated by the DPT Program’s Director of Operations